-Within 15 years, the majority of world's countries and populations will be in serious work force decline.5 Germany looses 5 million members of work force in next ten years, the Russian Federation has lost 10 million since 2000, and rate is now some 1 million workers less per http://www.ey.com/GL/en/Issues/Business-environment/Six-global-trends-shaping-the-business-world----Demographic-shifts-transform-the-global-workforce year in its domestic labour force.
+Within 15 years, the majority of world's countries and populations will be in serious work force decline.
+Germany loses 5 million members of its work force in the next ten years, the Russian Federation has lost 10 million since 2000, and the rate is now some 1 million workers less per year in its domestic labour force.
 The Japanese labour force will shrink 37% over the next 25 years.
 A recent study says that Switzerland will need 400,000 additional workers by 2030.
 And there's the big one: China's work force may decline as many as 100 million people in the next 30 years.